 - Be signed by the landlord (or an authorised agent)

-- State that any issue with the notice must be referred to the Private Residential Tenancies Board (PRTB) within 28 days from the receipt of the notice.
+- State that any issue with the notice must be referred to the PRTB within 28 days from the receipt of the notice.

 The PRTB provides an example notice of termination (pdf).

 If your landlord locks you out or physically evicts you, you may be able to apply for an injunction to force him/her to let you back into the property or you may apply to the PRTB to do so on your behalf.
 Similarly if your landlord cuts off water, gas or electricity, you may be able to take legal action to restore the supply.
 In either case, you should get legal advice and assistance before you proceed.
 Your landlord cannot remove your possessions from your flat or house property while your tenancy is still in existence (though after a tenancy has ended, a landlord is under no legal obligation to store or maintain belongings).